 If the combined value of all property you donate is more than $500, you must prepare IRS Form 8283.

-Federal tax law allows you to claim a deduction for the value of all property you donate to a qualified charity during the year provided you are eligible to itemize deductions.
+Federal tax law allows you to claim a deduction for the value of all property you donate to a qualified charity during the year provided you itemize your deductions.
 Generally, any nonprofit organization that promotes religious, literary, educational, scientific, humanitarian or other charitable causes will qualify.
 However, if the combined value of all property you donate is more than $500, you must prepare Form 8283 and attach it to your tax return.

 Valuing property donations

 When you donate property to a charity, the IRS allows you to deduct its fair market value.
 It’s your responsibility to determine the value of your property donations.
 There are many ways you can do this, but regardless of the valuation method you choose, your estimated value must always relate to a realistic price that a buyer would pay for the item in the open market.

 For example, if you donate used clothing, the IRS suggests you reference the retail price that thrift stores in your area charge for similar items.
 But if you donate a used vehicle, you must reference a reputable used-car price guide that factors the make, model, year, mileage and overall condition into the price rather than using the price that dealerships in your area charge.
 If your donated car is valued at greater than $500 and the charity sells it, you should receive a Form 1098-C from the charity that states how much they sold it for.
 This amount is what you can take as a deduction.
 Some property donations, such as a rare piece of art, may require you to obtain an appraisal from an art expert.

 TurboTax ItsDeductible Online is a free tool that helps you track your donations and determine their IRS-approved value.
 When you use TurboTax to prepare your taxes, you can import this information directly from ItsDeductible into your tax return.